haierkeys/obsidian-fast-note-sync/README.md

 ## 🚀 Quick Start

-1. Install the plugin (choose one)
+1. Install the plugin (choose one of the following)
-   - Open the OBSidian Community Plugins market, search for **Fast Note Sync** and install
+   - **Official Store**: <s>Open the Obsidian Community Plugins market, search for **Fast Note Sync**, and install</s>
+        > ⚠️ The plugin is not yet available on the official store and cannot be found via search.
+Please install manually.
-   - Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, extract it to the Obsidian plugins directory **.obsidian/plugin**
+   - **Manual Installation**: Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, then extract it to the Obsidian plugins directory at **.obsidian/plugin**.
-2. Open the plugin settings, click the **Paste Remote Configuration** button, and paste the remote service configuration into the input box.
+2. Open the plugin settings, click the **Paste Remote Configuration** button, and paste the remote service configuration into the input field.

 ## 📦 Server Deployment